-- Documentation is prepared and sent to Austin for the issuance of a temporary LPC-Intern license.
-It takes approximately 4-6 weeks for the state to process the Intern’s application.
+- Documentation is prepared and sent to Austin for the issuance of a temporary LPC-Associate license.
+It takes approximately 4-6 weeks for the state to process the Associate’s application.

 The State of Texas requires supervision for one hour a week, as stated on the Supervisory Agreement Form.
 The 2019 Board Rules allow for all supervision to be provided on a HIPAA compliant platform.

-My rate is a flat monthly fee of 300 dollars a month.
-Which is significantly less than many other supervisors.
-Interns can also attend seminars that I teach for free.
+My rate is 75.00 dollars per supervision session, which is significantly less than many other supervisors.
+Associates can also attend seminars that I teach for free.

-Training to be a well-rounded, professional, ethical counselor who also understands the business side of the counseling world.
+- Training to be a well-rounded, professional, ethical counselor who also understands the counseling world’s business side.

-Access to a well-rounded supervisor who has worked in a variety of settings from non-profits to inpatient and emergency care and is recognized throughout the state for his high standards of practice, connections, & knowledge base.
+- Access to a well-rounded supervisor who has worked in various settings from non-profits to inpatient and emergency care and is recognized throughout the state for his high standards of practice, connections, & knowledge base.

-Remember that free is not always the best; you often get what you pay for.
-Buy once, cry once is it better to pay for high-quality supervision or go the freeway and end up in dealing with a board complaint and the legal fees for representation before the board?
+- Remember that free is not always the best; you often get what you pay for.
+Buy once, cry once.
+Is it better to pay for high-quality supervision or go the freeway and end up dealing with a board complaint and the legal fees for representation before the board?

 To be considered, please follow these steps.

-- Send me a copy of your resume, including when you completed your Master’s degree and when you have taken your NCE.
+- Please send me a copy of your resume, including when you completed your Master’s degree and when you have taken your NCE.

-- Tell me in your e-mail briefly about why you want to be a counselor and the populations that you want to work with.
+- Tell me in your e-mail briefly about why you want to be a counselor and the populations you want to serve.

 - Why are you interested in working with me for supervision?